rsnitsch/py3createtorrent/docs/source/user.rst

    :prepend: # #############
    :append: # ##############

+.. _tracker_abbreviations:

 Tracker abbreviations
 ^^^^^^^^^^^^^^^^^^^^^

-Tracker abbrevations allow you to specify one or more tracker URLs with a single word, like 'openbt' in the default configuration.
+Tracker abbrevations allow you to specify one or more tracker URLs with a single word, like 'opentrackr' in the default configuration.
 They add a lot of convenience, e.g. look at this neat & clear command::

-   C:\Users\Robert\Desktop\Python\createtorrent>py3createtorrent.py example -t openbt publicbt Successfully created torrent:
+   C:\Users\Robert\Desktop\Python\createtorrent>py3createtorrent.py example -t opentrackr coppersurfer Successfully created torrent:
      Name:             example
     (...)
-     Primary tracker:  udp://tracker.openbittorrent.com/announce
+     Primary tracker:  udp://tracker.opentrackr.org:1337/announce
      Backup trackers:
-       udp://tracker.publicbt.com:80/announce
+       udp://tracker.coppersurfer.tk:6969/announce

-In this case, py3createtorrent recognizes the tracker abbreviations 'openbt' and 'publicbt' and automatically inserts the according tracker announce URLs.
+In this case, py3createtorrent recognizes the tracker abbreviations 'opentrackr' and 'coppersurfer' and automatically inserts the according tracker announce URLs.

 .. note::